How to Paint Spaceship Deck Plate Bases Featured

 Final Steps – Finishing the Spaceship Deck Plate Bases

-And here are my finished Space Ship Deck Plate Bases ready for my Imperial Royal Guards when I am finished painting them.
+Here are the finished Spaceship Deck Plate Bases, ready for the Royal Imperial Guard when I am finished with them.

 Of course, our high resolution cameras pick up every little mistake and brush stroke, but to the naked eye these are absolutely stunning.
 It’s hard as an artist to not want to go back and fix every little mistake, but do not despair, especially if it looks great!